Amarante, Portugal: Economy

+The municipality features the Amarante Golf Course, an 18-hole, par 68 course designed by Portuguese architect Jorge Santana da Silva.
+It was founded in 1997 in Quinta da Deveza in the parish of Fregim about 6 km from the town centre.

+Infrastructure

 Amarante lies around half a kilometre from the A4 Motorway.
 There is also a bus station, served principally by Rodonorte, to the south of the Támega river.

-Between 1909 and 2009 Amarante was served by a narrow gauge railway line, which connected with the main Douro Valley railway line at Livraçao.
-Amarante station and the entire Tâmega line closed in 2009.
+The city has been without a railway connection since 2009, following the closure of the Tâmega line.
+However, the National Railway Plan, approved in 2025, proposed a new Linha de Trás-os-Montes that could restore service to the city.
+The planned line would connect Vila Real and Bragança to the national network and would include a station in Amarante as part of its first phase, enabling potential suburban services between Porto and Amarante.
+As of 2025, the project remains at the planning stage, with no confirmed timeline for construction.

+Amarante features an ˝Ecopista˝ pathway for bicycles and pedestrians using a section of the former railway bed of the Tâmega line north of the city.
+The path runs for 39.2 km, alongside the Tâmega river through a landscape of vineyards, farmland, and villages, until the northern end in Arco de Baúlhe.
+The path features several notable examples of railway engineering, including the Gatão Tunnel and the bridges of Santa Natália, Carvalhas, and Barreirinho.

 Architecture

 The architecture of the Amarante region is mainly in the Romanesque style, with a number of Romanesque monuments (colonnades, arches, tympana and columns) throughout the region.
 They were built in deserted areas or on crossroads on the outskirts of inhabited areas, serving as meeting places, accommodation and defensive positions.
 Amarante became part of the Sousa Valley Romanesque Route (Rota do Românico) project on the 12 March 2010.

 Important religious buildings can be found to the north of the Tâmega, and include the Travanca monastery, the Mancelos church, the Telões church, the Freixo de Baixo monastery and the Gatão church.
 On the southern side of the river, can be found the Jazente church, the Lufrei church and the Gondar monastery which are in a more modest style.